magento/devdocs/guides/v2.3/inventory/inventory-cli-reference.md

   - Setup
 ---

-Inventory Management provides CLI commands to manage inventory data and configuration settings.
+Inventory Management provides commands to manage inventory data and configuration settings.

 These commands include: